dgsmith77/Concentration-nation/README.md

 compared to most of the rest.

 **_NOTE:_** None of the image files used for any of the games have been uploaded with the exception of the Javascript example.
-I did leave the _images_ folder as a place holder.
+I did leave the **_images_** folders as a place holder.
 Each game requires at least 8 images.
 For most of the games I used 48 or 49 images.
 The Javascript example only uses 8 images (a subset of the what I used for a couple of the other games).

 [JS Concentration](http://htmlpreview.github.com/?https://github.com/dgsmith77/Concentration-nation/blob/master/JSConcentration/Concentration.html)